 The first iteration of Shaw’s namesake show was a big success.
 It was well-received by fans and competitors, and Shaw was praised for his athlete-first production.
 For example, Shaw put in $25,000 of his own money into the 2020 Shaw Classic prize pool and, even though he won, refused to accept any of the winnings.

-This year’s roster will see the addition of six athletes.
 It should be noted that this is the second time Martins Licis, the 2019 World’s Strongest Man winner, was invited to the event but has not responded.

 Yes, the promoter and reigning Shaw Classic champion will be in this year’s lineup.
 Like last year, Shaw says that he will not accept any prize money for wherever he places.